-Dan slept on his arms, so when he woke in the morning, they were somehow both painful and numb.
+Dan slept on his arms, so in the morning they were painful and numb.
 Faith was unsympathetic.
-“If you’re awake, it’s time to leave.”
+“If you’re awake, it’s time to go.”

 “Huh?”
 Dan managed to sit up.
 He surveyed the wreckage from the party.
 Empty liquor bottles cluttered counter-tops.
 “How’s Beatrice?”